 Our living room has been pretty much the same for a while now and I’ve been itching to switch things up a bit but wasn’t sure which direction I wanted to go so, instead of heading to the store, I decided to shop my house in hopes of coming up with some new ideas.
 It wasn’t that I was terribly unhappy with how things were looking but I also wasn’t completely satisfied.
 Here’s a look at the front wall of our living room before: It wasn’t terrible but I felt like it was lacking a bit.
 The symmetry of the windows on either side of the accent wall was nice but overall it felt a little bit empty and the storage ottoman on the left was kind of just stuck there with no real purpose other than holding a few extra blankets.

 I wanted to cozy things up a bit and use the space a little bit better so I decided that we should move the window on the left over to the other side and hang the two together as they would be if they were installed in a home.
-I thought this would work well and create a cozier reading nook area while also creating the illusion of another large window (since our rowhouse obviously only has windows on the front and rear walls.)
+I thought this would work well and create a cozier reading nook area while also creating the illusion of another large window (since our rowhouse obviously only has windows on the front and rear walls, see this.)

 So now that this corner was nicely updated I was left with an empty left side to deal with and some more house shopping to do.
 I decided the faux-leather ottoman needed to go and the large fake potted plant had seen better days.
 (Look, here’s my take on fake plants.
 Some are great and if you have a black thumb, like me, and you’re prone to the occasional plant murder, sometimes fake is the way to go.
 It all depends on the space and the quality of the fake plant and while this one did it’s job well for quite a while, I had grown tired of it.
 They leaves were a constant collector of dust and it generally look tired so off to the basement it went.
 Sorry large fake tree, you treated us well for a long time but it’s time for you to bow out.
 Take a rest.)